 Following the long success of a dedicated sector for prints and limited-editioned works at Art Basel’s show in Basel, the Edition sector premiers now in Miami Beach with 13 exhibitors, including first-time Miami Beach participants Alan Cristea Gallery, Crown Point Press, gdm, Pace Prints, Paul Stolper Gallery, and Singapore Tyler Print Institute.

 The Public sector will for the first time be curated by Nicholas Baume, Director and Chief Curator of New York City’s Public Art Fund.
 Both the Public and Kabinett sectors will feature expanded significant offerings in 2013, with an increased number of participating artists and galleries.
-Further information on Public, the Kabinett and Film sectors and Art Basel’s Conversations and Salon series will be released during the fall.Be sure to tell them Soul Of Miami sent you!
+Further information on Public, the Kabinett and Film sectors and Art Basel’s Conversations and Salon series will be released during the fall.If you love Soul Of Miami, please consider leaving a testimonial.